davideger/blog/microbenchmarks/heartbreak.md

 What the *what*?
 Running on a different machine now makes our Polars-enhanced Python routine *more than twice as slow* and uses **8x** the core time.

-It turns out, it's not the version of Python or Polars installed, but rather the game of musical chairs that happens to the Python execution thread each time polars code gets run combined with the way our rank calculation is coded.
+It's not the version of Python or Polars we have installed on the workstation, but rather the game of musical chairs that happens to the Python execution thread each time polars code gets run, combined with the fact that our rank calculation code uses a chunk of memory.

-Ahead of time we calculate for each listing its per-aspect star rating — one for `food`, one for `atmosphere` etc.  So for our 25,000 listings and 5 aspects we have a table of 125,000 floats, which pandas (and for that matter polars) by default will store as float64's.
-This adds up to about a megabyte of data.
-We sort these lists and store them in sorted `np.array`s and then at run time scan these using `np.searchsorted` to find each listing's aspect rank in the sorted list.
+Before the benchmark runs, we calculate for each listing its per-aspect star rating — one for `food`, one for `atmosphere` etc.  So for our 25,000 listings and 5 aspects we have a table of 125,000 floats, which pandas will by default store as float64's.
+So these aspect ratings add up to about a megabyte of data.
+We sort these lists and store them in `np.array`s which we scan during the benchmark using `np.searchsorted` to find each listing's aspect rank in the appropriate sorted list.

 On my workstation's 12 core
 [Xeon(R) W-2135 CPU @ 3.70GHz](https://ark.intel.com/content/www/us/en/ark/products/126709/intel-xeon-w-2135-processor-8-25m-cache-3-70-ghz.html)